Breast Augmentation Newport Beach

 - Combination benefits – Undergoing a breast lift with your augmentation provides additional support to the implants and helps to prevent malposition complications in the future.

 For most women, recovery from breast augmentation surgery takes two to four weeks.
 Bruising and swelling will persist for several days, but this will subside over time.
 You will need to limit your physical activities, especially those of the upper body, during your recovery.
-Dr. Grazer will clear you to resume your regular exercise routine when you are ready.
+In Newport Beach, Dr. Grazer will clear you to resume your regular exercise routine when you are ready.
 Most patients find that their breasts settle into their final position after eight to 12 weeks, and final results are usually seen at six months.

 The extent and visibility of your scarring will vary depending on the location of your incision.
 Dr. Grazer’s suturing techniques help to minimize scar formation.
 However, genetics can play a role in scar development.
 In any event, scarring is likely to fade over time.